Login with Patreon to Remove Ads

 Jerry L. Ross

-Jerry L. Ross, a American astronaut affiliated with the government agency National Aeronautics and Space Administration, embarked on 7 space flights and engaging in 9 spacewalks during his/her career as an astronaut.
+Jerry L. Ross is an astronaut from United States of America affiliated with the government agency National Aeronautics and Space Administration, embarked on 7 space flights and engaging in 9 spacewalk(s) during his/her career as an astronaut.

 Jerry Lynn Ross is a retired United States Air Force officer and a former NASA astronaut.
 He is a veteran of seven Space Shuttle missions, making him the joint record holder for most spaceflights (a record he shares with Franklin Chang-Diaz).
 His papers, photographs and many personal items are in the Barron Hilton Flight and Space Exploration Archives at Purdue University.
 He was inducted into the Astronaut Hall of Fame during ceremonies in May 2014.